 Key Objectives & Competencies:

-Introduction to the 35 Fundamentals of Parts Management checklist, which covers the most impactful processes that need to be defined, measured, and
+Introduction to the 35 Fundamentals of Parts Management checklist, which covers the most impactful processes that need to be defined, measured, and managed in a parts department.

 Deep dive into pay plan theory.